Ooscaar/MALW/README.md

 # CVE-2007-4559 - Polemarch exploit
 Full working exploit for Polemarch server https://www.polemarch.org/, using CVE-2007-4559, allowing:

-- Injection of a cryptominer for minero
+- Injection of a cryptominer for monero
 - Injection of a rootkit